probabl-ai/skore/sphinx/index.rst

 #.
 Track and visualize their ML/DS results.
 #.
 Get assistance when developing their ML/DS projects.

-   - Scikit-learn compatible :func:`~skore.cross_validate` provides insights and checks on cross-validation.
+   - Scikit-learn compatible :func:`~skore.sklearn.cross_validate` provides insights and checks on cross-validation.

 These are only the initial features: skore is a work in progress and aims to be an end-to-end library for data scientists.